 The Things Network is a cloud-based gateway that allows messages to be routed between LoRaWAN gateways and traditional server-side applications.
 It is essentially a message conversion and routing engine.
 It allows the user to define message conversion and validation functions so message payloads can be converted between json and binary formats, or it can just accept/transmit the binary payload, wrapped in a json object with other metadata such as device ids, timestamps, etc.

 The Things Network does not play any application level role in the Bore Pump Control project – it is only used to get messages from and to the edge devices – the tank level sensor and the bore pump controller.

+DPI MQTT Router

+Both The Things Network and Thingsboard use MQTT for sending and receiving messages.
+For telemetry messages – ie uplink messages from nodes – The Things Network publishes them to an MQTT queue in its internal broker from which they can be read.
+Thingsboard requires incoming telemetry messages to be published to an MQTT queue in its internal broker.
+The DPI MQTT Router is a “middleman” written by DPI that listens for messages published to The Things Network broker and publishes them to the Thingsboard broker.

 Thingsboard Rules Engine